desmarais-lab/NetworkInference/cran-comments.md

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTES.

+There was 1 NOTE:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: ‘Fridolin Linder <fridolin.linder@gmail.com>’

+Possibly mis-spelled words in DESCRIPTION:
+  Krause (9:98)
+  Leskovec (9:84)
+  netinf (9:49)

+The spelling is correct, these are all names.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies.